Welcome to my personal website!

 2. Systems shifting from two-dimensional to three-dimensional configurations

-• “Folded kirigami” metamaterials
+• “Folded kirigami” flexible metamaterials

 • Axisymmetric origami structures